cakeoven/CakeCSV/README.md

 ## Thanks

 Many thanks to [joshuapaling](https://github.com/joshuapaling/CakePHP-Export-CSV-Plugin).
 This is a project forked from his repo.
 He mentions that his plugin is deprecated but I think it was a nice and simple development and I thought to keep it up.
-I didn't do a pull request to the initial repo because this plugin doesn't follow the CakePHP coding standards.
+I didn't do a pull request to the initial repo because this plugin doesn't follow the CakePHP coding standards and also made a lot of changes to the initial plugin.

 ## Description